apemax/STE/README.md

 ## Usage

-To view, edit or create files from the command line use the command line arguments "-o", "-c" "-e".
+To view, edit or create files from the command line use the command line arguments "-o" or "-e".

-STE -o filename // Outputs the contents of the file.
+ste -o filename // Outputs the contents of the file.

-STE -e filename // Opens the file so you can edit it.

-STE -c filename // Creates a new file with the filename you type in and opens it to edit it.
+ste -e filename // Edit file, If no file with that name exists it will create an empty file.

 To display the help screen you can use the "-h" option: